-Transient/Instantaneous power spikes allowed in operation are defined by the absolute peak power specification in Table 4..
+Transient/Instantaneous power spikes allowed in operation are defined by the absolute peak power specification.
 Absolute peak power can vary based on the duration time of the peak power transient load step.
-Fig.7 represents the curve that defines the peak power vs. load step duration time based on the GPv2 card design and Yosemite V2.50 platform peak power budget.
-The peak power pulse shorter than 5μs shall be supported by the capacitor on the module

-.
-Fig.8 does not specify for power virus condition, but for peak instantaneous power observed while running application workloads and DRAM ECC is enabled.
+Fig.8 represents the curve that defines the peak power vs. load step duration time based on the GPv2 card design and Yosemite V2 platform peak power budget.
+Peak power pulses shorter than 5us shall be supported by the capacitors on the module.
+These are not specified for a power virus condition, but for peak instantaneous power observed while running application workloads.

-Figure 8.
-M.2 Peak power specification details across load step
+Figure 8.1 M.2 Peak power specification details across load step